KarthiChittu/Gesture---Android-Application/README.md

 The App is created on MIT App Inventor using block language.
-The Images named on this folder are the codes which are used to create the Application.
+The Images on this folder are the codes which is used to create the Application.
 The Interface of the App is also attached on this Repository.